denishuk/dataGrid/replit.md

 - July 08, 2025.
 Fixed all TypeScript errors in DataTable components including unused imports, variable declarations, and type mismatches
 - July 08, 2025.
 Improved grouping row layout by colspan merging checkbox and first data column for better label width and visual hierarchy
 - July 08, 2025.
 Converted HTML table structure to div elements using Tailwind CSS Grid layout for more flexible styling capabilities
+- July 08, 2025.
+Improved grid layout with first column expanding to fill available space using minmax(200px, 1fr) and integrated checkbox into column definition instead of separate column

 ## User Preferences